ntacv/ntacv.github.io/README.md

 Main website for testing and production on [ntacv](https://ntacv.github.io)

-idea: each section of different theme (code, photo, vlog, links) has a special design, from modern to geek to funny
+idea: each section of different theme (code, photo, vlog, links) has a special design, from modern to geek to funny sections follows: "i a little bit of..." developer, designer, photographer... each word inline, works as a menu that display the page below the text.

 # Version v0.2.0